Guide to Selling a House by Auction

 A comprehensive guide to selling a house by auction

-The marketplace for property auctions in the UK has changed dramatically in the last decade.
-And the range of different auction services that are now available can make the choice a confusing task for property sellers.
-How do you decide on that type of auction best suits your requirements?
+The marketplace for property auctions has changed dramatically in the last decade.
+And the range of auction services that are now available can make the choice a confusing task for property sellers.
+How do you decide on the type of auction that best suits your requirements?

 This guide to selling a house (or flat) by auction is intended to help property sellers decide if auction is a suitable option.
 And if so, what type of auction best suits their requirements.